Why Are I Beams Used in Structural Steel Construction?

 The I-beam, also called the H-beam, wide beam, W-beam, universal beam (UB), and rolled steel joist, is the shape of choice for structural steel builds.
 The design and structure of the I beam makes it uniquely capable of handling a variety of loads.

 Engineers use I beams widely in construction, forming columns and beams of many different lengths, sizes, and specifications.
-Understanding the I beam is a basic necessity for the modern civil engineer or construction worker.
+As a steel fabricator in the Midwest, Swanton Welding has experience fabricating I beams and other types of structural steel components.

 The Shape and Structure of the I-Beam

 The I beam consists of two horizontal planes, known as flanges, connected by one vertical component, or the web.
 The shape of the flanges and the web create an “I” or an “H” cross-section.
-Most I beams use structural steel, but some are made from aluminum.
+Most I beams use structural steel fabricated by a steel fabricator, but some are made from aluminum.
 Infra-metal constructions, such as carbon structural steel and high-strength low-alloy structural steel, have different applications – such as building framing, bridges, and general structural purposes.

 I beams come in a variety of weights, section depths, flange widths, web thicknesses, and other specifications for different purposes.
 When ordering I beams, buyers classify them by their material and dimensions.
 For example, an 11x20 I beam would have an 11-inch depth and a weight of 20 pounds per foot.
 Builders choose specific sizes of I beams according to the needs of the particular building.
 A builder has to take many factors into account, such as: